Tucker Barnhart Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings (2022)

-- Rangers pitchers combined to give up 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- The Rangers gave up 169 total home runs last season (one per game) to rank 12th in baseball.

-- Eovaldi (1-0) makes the start for the Rangers, his second of the season.
+- The Rangers will look to Gray (0-1) in his second start this season.

-- The righty last pitched on Saturday against the Philadelphia Phillies, when he threw five innings, allowing three earned runs while giving up six hits.
+- The right-hander last appeared on Tuesday against the Baltimore Orioles, when he went 6 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.